 Francois Dumont, 27, France

 The final round of the preliminaries opened with François Dumont.
 He began with Debussy’s Estampes, a suite of three descriptive pieces for piano that is the essence of the school of impressionism that Debussy founded and is almost the only member.
-Others tried, like the American Charles Griffes and some of Ravel, but his style was so distinctive that he all sounded like Debussy.
+Others tried, like the American Charles Griffes and some of Ravel, but his style was so distinctive that they all sounded like Debussy.

 The first piece is Pagodes (“Pagodas”) which is evocative of the Far East.
 Dumont made extensive use of all three pedals on the piano.
 There were times when he let the open fifths ring with the sostenuto pedal while other things were going on and other times that he let it all meld with the sustaining pedal held down the whole way.
 He held the last note until the ring completely vanished—and a while afterwards.
 The next piece, La soirée dans Grenade (“The Evening in Granada”) switches to a more exotic scale and the rocking octaves are supposed to sound like a guitar.
 There isn’t much that is Spanish about it, but Dumont used the rocking octaves to sound guitarish and he brought out the jazz, or pop, influence to help create the mood that Debussy wanted.
 The last of the set, Jardins sous la pluie (“Gardens under the Rain”), returns Debussy to his native France and is meant to sound like a rain storm.
 He also utilizes some folk tunes.
 Dumont brought out all these elements and kept the virtuoso elements, describing the elements in a secondary position.
 This was a terrific performance that was stylistically accurate and technically brilliant.